OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:21

-Peter went down to the men and said, “I am the one you are looking for.
-Why have you come?”
+Peter went down to the men and said, “I am the one you are seeking.
+What is the reason for your visit?”

 ## Acts 10:22